randomBrainstormer/MMM-GoogleCalendar/README.md

 **What happened to the old types of OAuth credentials?**
 Previously, this module might have worked with or documentation might have confusingly referenced `Web Application` or `TV & Limited Input devices` OAuth credential types. **This module now exclusively supports the `Desktop app` credential type.** This change simplifies the setup process significantly with the current Google authentication libraries.
 Ensure you download the `credentials.json` for a "Desktop application" from Google Cloud Console.

+**Can I show holidays, or calendars other than my own?**
+Yes.
+Any calendar the authorizing Google account can read can be added to the `calendars` array, including Google's regional holiday calendars (`en.usa#holiday@group.v.calendar.google.com`), shared calendars, and anything under **Other calendars** in your Google Calendar settings.
+See [Holidays and other subscribed calendars](#holidays-and-other-subscribed-calendars).

+**Can I color-code my events?**
+Yes, in two ways: a `color` per calendar (with `colored: true`), or `customEvents` to color and icon events by matching their title.
+Note that colors assigned to individual events *inside Google Calendar* are not carried over.
+See [Coloring events](#coloring-events).

 **Can this module display `.ICS` calendars or any other format?**
 Unfortunately, this module is designed to work exclusively with Google Calendar.
 Google Calendar data is formatted differently, which is why there's no support for other calendar types within this module.
 If you need to display `.ICS` calendars or other formats, consider using the default MagicMirror² calendar module.

 **I'm having trouble getting this module to work.
 What should I do?**
 First, don't worry!
 We have a troubleshooting guide that addresses common issues and their solutions.
-If you're still stuck after consulting the guide, please feel free to [open an issue here](https://github.com/randomBrainstormer/MMM-G
+If you're still stuck after consulting the guide, please feel free to [open an issue here](https://github.com/randomBrainstormer/MMM-GoogleCalendar/issues).

 ## Troubleshooting